The Sleeping Lady crowns the isle, breasts jutting to the sky.

 In desperation they converted, quit their ancient ways.

-The Goddess fled her ravaged vale and went to Yap they say.
+The Goddess fled her ravaged isle and went to Yap they say.

 New styles and customs were required for the Christian creed.